 During this time of the year, I like to remind readers of six excellent opportunities to connect with our neighbors and share the good news.
 Here is a post I wrote some time ago.
-I hope it provides you with a plan for the next several months.
-Happy partying!
+I hope it provides you with a plan for the next month.
+Happy church plant parties!

 Christian holidays are excellent opportunities to connect with our neighbors and share our faith.
 With fall upon us, I want to give you an idea to try in the future—one that my family and I have used before—if you’re willing to dig into some history and party.